 Children should normally be in the booster seat until the adult seat belt is properly seated when the child reaches about 4 feet 9 inches in height and is 8-12 years old.

-Most children do not wear seat belts alone until they are 10 or 12 years old.
+Most children do not wear seat belts alone until they are 10 or 12.
 If the child is large enough to use only the vehicle seat belt, knee and shoulder seat belts should always be used for the best protection.

 All children under the age of 13 must ride in the back seat.
 The child exceeds the height or weight limit of the 5-point seat belt car seat and is ready to use the booster seat.

 This is usually when you reach 65 pounds or 49 inches or more.
-You can check the height and weight restrictions in the car seat manual and whether it is possible to convert to a booster seat.
+You can check the height and weight restrictions in the car seat manual and whether converting to a booster seat is possible.

 When you believe your child is mature enough to sit properly in the booster seat with the seatbelt properly positioned at all times.

 It is important not to rush the transition to booster seats.
-If your child still fits the height and weight requirements of a car seat, it is the safest choice.
+If your child still fits a car seat’s height and weight requirements, it is the safest choice.

 How do I know if my child is ready to ride without a booster seat?

 The best way to determine if your child can safely ride without a booster seat is to check the seat belt position.
-If the seat belt sit across the center of his/her chest and shoulders without cutting the child’s neck Or if your child sit comfortably over the edge of the seat with its back on a chair and legs bent at the knees.
+If the seat belt sits across the centre of the chest and shoulders without cutting the child’s neck, Or if your child sits comfortably over the edge of the seat with its back on a chair and legs bent at the knees.

-Also make sure is the lap belts low and snug on your child’s upper thighs!
-If the above things happen properly that means your child is ready to sit without a booster seat.
+Also, make sure the lap belts are low and snug on your child’s upper thighs!
+If the above things happen properly, your child will be ready to sit without a booster seat.

-Make sure to follow new rules for rear car seats
+Make sure to follow the new rules for rear car seats.

-Just a year ago, parents would have been instructed to use a rear car seat for their children under the age of two in the back seat.
-The American Academy of Pediatrics (AAP) has now amended its recommendation urging parents to place their children in the back seat until they reach a seat height or weight limit that can be up to 4 years old for some children.
+A year ago, parents would have been instructed to use a rear car seat for their children under two in the back seat.
+The American Academy of Pediatrics (AAP) has now amended its recommendation urging parents to place their children in the back seat until they reach a seat height or weight limit of up to 4 years old for some children.

-The rear seat has been found to be the safest location for young children, reducing the risk of serious or fatal injury by more than 70%, so it’s best to face the rear if possible for safety.
+The rear seat is the safest location for young children, reducing the risk of serious or fatal injury by more than 70%, so it’s best to face the rear if possible.

 Once your child has skipped the rear-facing car seat, the next step is a harness-equipped forward-facing car seat.
-Again, our recommendation is to use these seats until they are too big for a child to use, typically around 65 pounds.
+Again, we recommend using these seats until they are too big for a child to use, typically around 65 pounds.

 Frequently Asked Questions